If you have a new Cricut Machine, you may be wondering whether it is worth buying a subscription to Cricut Access.

 Cricut Design Space is the online application that you must use to create the designs that you want to draw or cut with your Cricut machine.

-It is free to use, but you do need to create a login.
+Design Space is free to use, but you do need to create a login.

-Cricut Design Space has some basic shapes that you can use to create your designs.
+Included are some basic shapes that you can use to create your designs.

 It also has the design tools that you need to manipulate these objects – think Photoshop for your Cricut.